USA Cheer’s Position Paper on Cheer Safety & Title IX

-Cheer is an athletic activity governed by its national governing body USA Cheer, which includes the following distinct and separate disciplines in the Scholastic and Non-Scholastic sectors:
+Cheer is an athletic activity which includes the following distinct and separate disciplines in the Scholastic and Non-Scholastic sectors:

 - Traditional Cheerleading – An organized cheerleading group sponsored by public or private schools as a student activity focused on enhancing the “game day experience,” promoting school spirit, student leadership, community service, and supporting other school sports teams.
 While not their primary focus, Traditional Cheerleading teams can also compete at regional, state and national competitions in a format that reflects their role and responsibilities at their schools.

 - STUNT – the interscholastic sport discipline of Cheer that is exclusively focused on competition in a head-to-head, four quarter format.
-It is a spring sport, and it is the only discipline designed to meet the OCR legal sport requirements of Title IX for schools in the U.S.
+It is a spring sport, and it is the only discipline designed to meet the US Department of Education Office for Civil Rights (OCR) legal sport requirements of Title IX for schools in the U.S.

 - Club Cheer – Cheer teams from private gyms (also known in the U.S. as “all-star” teams) whose primary focus is to compete against cheer teams from other private gyms in a routine format specific to club cheer.

 - STUNT – Discipline of Cheer that is exclusively focused on competition in a head-to-head, four quarter format between private gyms.

 - Recreational Cheerleading – Non-school based cheerleading teams who support other non-school based athletic teams.
 These cheerleading teams may also compete.

 What current standards are in place to ensure cheer safety?